 Deals aren't the only way that M&A and CVC teams can help drive change across an insurance organization or group.
-Ali Geramian, a Director at KPMG's Innovation Lab in New York, recently sat down with Lauren Tennant Pollock, a Partner with XL Accelerate to find out how her team is using their skills and capabilities to drive transformation and culture change across their organization.
+Ali Geramian, a Director at KPMG's Innovation Lab in New York, recently sat down with Lauren Tennant Pollock, a Partner with XL Catlin's Accelerate team to find out how they are using their skills and capabilities to drive transformation and culture change across their organization.

-Ali Geramian (AG): Can you give us a quick primer on XL Accelerate?
+Ali Geramian (AG): Can you give us a quick primer on Accelerate?

 Lauren Tennant Pollock (LTP): At Accelerate, we partner with startups and emerging tech companies to deliver new commercial applications for our business.
 Everything we do first starts with a business unit within XL Catlin having a problem they're looking to solve and we look to startups to work alongside of the business unit to solve that problem.
 We start by defining a simple and quick experiment to test our hypotheses which we seek to prove/disprove over the course of the experiment.
 We hope that many of our experiments create scalable opportunities for the business where we can patch together the learnings from a multitude of experiments and to bring together a collection of startups that create meaningful product offerings and improve the overall experience for our customers.

 (AG): Can you explain why partnerships have become a dedicated focus for XL Catlin?